-HKFRS 16 will result in almost all leases being recognised on the balance sheet, as the distinction between operating and finance leases is removed.
+HKFRS 16 will result in almost all leases being recognised on the consolidated balance sheet, as the distinction between operating and finance leases is removed.
 Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognised.
 The only exceptions are short-term and low-value leases.
 The accounting for lessors will not significantly change.
 The standard will affect primarily the accounting for group's operating leases.
-As at 31 March 2018, the group has non-cancellable operating lease commitments of HK\$18.3 million.
-However, the group has not yet determined to what extent these commitments will result in the recognition of an asset and a liability for future payments and how this will affect the group's profit and classification of cash flows.
+As at 31 March 2019, the group has non-cancellable operating lease commitments of HK\$6.0 million.
+The group intends to apply the simplified transition approach and will not restate comparative amounts for the year prior to first adoption.